 Made weak by time and fate, but strong in will,

-It is perhaps fitting that this past week has me thinking about the figurative ‘journey of life and adventure’ as I have been on a literal journey from St.
+It is perhaps fitting that this past week has me thinking about the figurative ‘journey of life and adventure’ as I have been on a literal journey from St. Clement’s to Louisenlund School in Guby,

 This past Friday, our School celebrated the career of Sarah Gleeson, our Head of Junior School, who is retiring at the end of the year after 32 years of service.

 With only a few blogs left, I felt it important to make mention of the necessary support I have had for my weekly writing over the last six years.
+It is not I,

 At.
 St. Clement’s we have been blessed with wonderful opportunities to connect and build relationships with First Nations peoples over the last eight years.
-As a result,
+As a result, our girls and staff are aware of and passionate about our role in supporting and ensuring change for the better.

 I am a big believer that things happen for a reason.
-Often I find myself tuning into a program just as it starts, or even in the midst,
+Often I find myself tuning into a program just as it starts, or even in the midst, when a very pertinent topic or idea is being introduced and discussed.

 Since St. Clement’s School’s founding in 1901, it has been impressed upon our students and staff that we have a responsibility to ensure that we are supporting the community beyond the walls of the School.